sagemathinc/cocalc-doc/source/chatgpt.rst

 ####################################
-ChatGPT on sign-in and feature pages
+ChatGPT on Sign-in and Feature Pages
 ####################################

 You can ask a question at the start of your CoCalc session.
 ChatGPT help boxes are at the top of the sign-in page and all feature headings (landing pages).